 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where matildite typically forms.
+Look in hydrothermal veins country, the host setting where matildite typically forms.
 If you start seeing galena, bismuthinite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a rarely as distinct crystals, usually massive or as intimate intergrowths with galena habit, so train your eye for that shape before scanning the outcrop.